rage/tmc-vscode/CONTRIBUTING.md

 ## Testing

-**NOTE!** Running multiple instances of VSCode can interfere with the tests.
-If you experience strange issues during testing, make sure there are no other instances of VSCode running.

 ### Unit tests

 #### Integration

 The integration tests use a mock backend which needs to be initialised.
 Run `cd backend && npm run setup` to do so.
 The integration tests can be run with `npm run test`.
+If you get a `Connection error: TypeError`, make sure the backend is running.

 #### Playwright